-In this study, we focus on a particularly clean and striking collider signature: the production of sLQs followed by decays into RHN.
+In this work, we focus on a particularly clean and striking signature: the production of sLQs followed by decays into RHNs.
 If the RHN is Majorana in nature, it can induce same-sign dimuon final states accompanied by multiple jets, $\mu^\pm \mu^\pm + \text{jets}$.
-This final state benefits from exceptionally low SM backgrounds, making it a powerful probe of new physics.
-The observation of a statistically significant excess of same sign dimuon events would therefore constitute a smoking-gun signature not only for sLQ interactions but also for the Majorana nature of the RHN.
-In what follows, we present a dedicated HL-LHC study of this channel.
-We develop an optimized search strategy and assess the discovery potential of HL-LHC in probing TeV-scale sLQ coupling to RHNs.
+This final state is characterized by exceptionally low SM backgrounds, making it a powerful probe of lepton-number-violating new physics.
+The observation of a statistically significant excess in same-sign dimuon events would therefore constitute a smoking-gun signature of both sLQ interactions and the Majorana nature of the RHN.
+We perform a dedicated HL-LHC study of this channel, developing an optimized search strategy and evaluating the discovery potential for TeV-scale sLQs coupled to RHNs.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:2}, we introduce the sLQ model under consideration and define the relevant interactions.
-Section~\ref{sec:3} discusses the possible decay modes of the LQ and RHN.
-In Section~\ref{sec:4}, we enumerate the LQ production mechanisms at the HL-LHC that contribute to the same sign dimuon plus multijet final state.
-The signal definition, relevant SM backgrounds, and the event selection strategy are described in Section~\ref{sec:5}.
-The statistical framework and analytical expressions used to evaluate signal significance are outlined in Section~\ref{sec:6}.
+Section~\ref{sec:3} discusses the decay modes of the sLQ and RHN.
+In Section~\ref{sec:4}, we describe the sLQ production mechanisms at the HL-LHC relevant to the same-sign dimuon and multijet final state.
+The signal topology, kinematic distribution, SM backgrounds, and event selection strategy are presented in Section~\ref{sec:5}.
+The statistical framework used to evaluate the signal significance is outlined in Section~\ref{sec:6}.
 Our results are presented in Section~\ref{sec:7}, followed by our conclusions in Section~\ref{sec:8}.